-Before entering into the decision to have a baby, know your options if natural conception does not work.
-Decide in advance what kind of procedures each person is willing to have if assisted reproductive technologies are needed, and make a plan with your doctor to follow these treatment options.
+Before diving into infertility treatment, research the available treatment options for your infertility.
+Think about their benefits and side effects.
+It’s a good idea to decide in advance what kind of procedures each person is willing to have if assisted reproductive technologies (ART) are needed.
+That way you can make a plan with your doctor to follow these treatment options.

-Fertility treatments can be financially draining, and many couples tell themselves they will exhaust all means to conceive a child, leaving their finances drained whether or not they are successful.
-Before you begin treatments, talk with your doctor about costs, and make a plan for how much you’re able to spend before looking at alternatives.
+Fertility treatments carry significant financial cost.
+Many couples tell themselves they will exhaust all means to conceive a child.
+However, this can drain their finances with no promise of success.
+Such financial burden can place additional stress on individuals and relationships.
+Before you begin treatment, talk with your doctor about costs.
+It’s important to make a plan for how much you’re able to realistically spend before looking at alternatives.

-Many fertility specialists and doctors can recommend support groups or counseling services to couples who ask for assistance in handling the emotional and psychological stress that often accompanies fertility treatments.
+Communication with other infertile couples can be incredibly useful for people who are having trouble conceiving.
+Many fertility specialists and doctors can recommend support groups or counseling services.
+Groups can help you handle the emotional and psychological stress that often accompanies fertility treatments.
 These support groups may be especially helpful in the event fertility treatments are not successful.

 A state-by-state list of infertility support groups is also available from Resolve: The National Infertility Association